jundalisay/sp/content/en/research/ricardo/principles/chapter-01.md

 In the early stages of society, the exchangeable value of these commodities, or4 the rule which determines how much of one shall be given in exchange for another, depends solely on the comparative quantity of labour expended on each.

+{{< l a="Adam Smith" >}}
-"The real price of every thing," says Adam Smith, "what every thing really costs to the man who wants to acquire it, is the toil and trouble of acquiring it.
-What every thing is really worth to the man who has acquired it, and who wants to dispose of it, or exchange it for something else, is the toil and trouble which it can save to himself, and which it can impose upon other people."
-"Labour was the first price—the original purchase-money that was paid for all things."
-Again, "in that early and rude state of society, which precedes both the accumulation of stock and the appropriation of land, the proportion between the quantities of labour necessary for acquiring different objects, seems to be the only circumstance which can afford any rule for exchanging them for one another.
+The real price of every thing, what every thing really costs to the man who wants to acquire it, is the toil and trouble of acquiring it.
+What every thing is really worth to the man who has acquired it, and who wants to dispose of it, or exchange it for something else, is the toil and trouble which it can save to himself, and which it can impose upon other people.

+Labour was the first price—the original purchase-money that was paid for all things.

+..in that early and rude state of society, which precedes both the accumulation of stock and the appropriation of land, the proportion between the quantities of labour necessary for acquiring different objects, seems to be the only circumstance which can afford any rule for exchanging them for one another.
 If among a nation of hunters, for example, it usually cost twice the labour to kill a beaver which it does to kill a deer, one beaver should naturally exchange for, or5 be worth two deer.
-It is natural that what is usually the produce of two days', or two hours' labour, should be worth double of what is usually the produce of one day's, or one hour's labour."2
+It is natural that what is usually the produce of two days', or two hours' labour, should be worth double of what is usually the produce of one day's, or one hour's labour.
+{{< /l >}}

-That this is really the foundation of the exchangeable value of all things, excepting those which cannot be increased by human industry, is a doctrine of the utmost importance in political economy; for from no source do so many errors, and so much difference of opinion in that science proceed, as from the vague ideas, which are attached to the word value.
+That this is really the foundation of the exchangeable value of all things, excepting those which cannot be increased by human industry, is a doctrine of the utmost importance in political economy

+for from no source do so many errors, and so much difference of opinion in that science proceed, as from the vague ideas, which are attached to the word value.

 If the quantity of labour realized in commodities, regulate their exchangeable value, every increase of the quantity of labour must augment the value of that commodity on which it is exercised, as every diminution must lower it.

+Adam Smith:
-Adam Smith accurately defined the original source of exchangeable value.
+- accurately defined the original source of exchangeable value.

-He said that all things became more or less valuable in proportion as more or less labour was bestowed on their production.
+- said that all things became valuable as labour was bestowed on their production.

 He also created another standard measure of value.